 The Building Energy Data Exchange Specification (BEDES) facilitates the exchange of information on building characteristics and energy use.
 It is intended to be used in tools and activities that help stakeholders make energy efficiency investment decisions, track building performance, and implement energy efficiency policies and programs.
 BEDES has been developed by Lawrence Berkeley National Laboratory (Berkeley Lab), with the help of the many stakeholders of the BEDES Working Groups, and funded by the U.S. Department of Energy (DOE).

-More information about the vision, goals and future plans of BEDES are available on the DOE BEDES website.
+More information about the vision, goals and future plans of BEDES is available on the Department of Energy BEDES website.

 The BEDES Dictionary contains a common set of terms and definitions for building characteristics, efficiency measures, and energy use which can be used to support the analysis of the energy performance of buildings.
 The terms and definitions in this BEDES Dictionary were taken from a variety of sources in order to be as complete as possible as well as being inclusive of the existing implementations that characterize the energy use in buildings.